btwonion/idle-slayer-autoclicker/README.md

 foo@bar:~$ ./main 16
 ```

+You can stop the program by clicking `K`.

 *This is only tested on Fedora Linux.
 When the path to your Xlib differs, you may have to rebuild the executable.*

 ## Building